orewaee/discord-auth/README.md

 ### Minecraft

-- `/da reload` - reloads the plugin config.
+- `/discordauth reload config` - reloads the plugin config.
+- `/discordauth reload messages` - reloads the plugin messages.
+- `/discordauth reload all` - reloads the plugin config and messages.

 - `/account add <discord id> <name>` - adds a new account.
 - `/account Remove <discord id> <name>` - deletes an existing account.
 - `/test` is a temporary command needed for debugging.